Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Problem formulation

 \subsection{Keep-Close Approach}

-A robustness analysis of feedback systems based on NN controllers against potential uncertainties is presented here.
-To achieve this, the output of the closed-loop system with a NN controller is kept close to the output of an ideal and trusted closed-loop reference model when its input changes within a bounded set.
-Consider the closed-loop interconnected- based NN system with the uncertainty $\Delta$ in Figure \ref{figplant}, (i.e. the uncertain plant $F(P,\Delta)$ and NN $\pi$).
-The perturbed plant $F(P,\Delta)$ is an interconnection of a nominal plant $P$ and an uncertainty $\Delta$ which can be described mathematically by the following dynamical equations:
+A robustness analysis of feedback systems utilising neural network (NN) controllers against potential uncertainties is presented herein.
+To achieve this objective, the output of the closed-loop system, equipped with an NN controller, is maintained closely to that of an ideal and trusted closed-loop reference model, especially when its input varies within a bounded set.
+Consider the closed-loop system, interconnected with an NN-based control system and subject to uncertainty \(\Delta_{\delta}\) as illustrated in Figure \ref{figplant}.
+This system, specifically the uncertain plant \(F(P,\Delta_{\delta})\) in conjunction with the NN controller \(\pi\), embodies the perturbed plant \(F(P,\Delta_{\delta})\).
+It represents an interconnection between a nominal plant \(P\) and an uncertainty \(\Delta_{\delta}\), which can be mathematically described by the following dynamical equations: